kehindeoloruntayo/survey/README.md

-# _Political meter_
+# _Survey_
-### _Political meter is a webpage that handles form submission, retrieves values from form elements, determines a user’s political belief based on these values, and redirects them to a different page based on their political belief._
+### _Survey is a medical webpage that looks to gathers information from a large pool of people to check their blood group, when last they went for a checkup, among others._

 ## Technology used
 * _GIT_